skonfig/extra/type/__nextcloud/man.rst

 OPTIONAL PARAMETERS
 -------------------
-webroot
-    The webroot which will be used as basis for the installation.
-This may be already detected by an explorer.
-Must be an absolute path (starting with a slash).

 mode
     Sets the unix file mode of the nextcloud directory.
 This is not inherited to child files or folders.
 Defaults to `755`.